kinuax/rolabesti/README.rst

 Motivation
 ----------

-The main motivation is to answer a question that music fans, DJs, bartenders and melomaniacs with tons of audio files may face: 'What music do I play?'
-That is, 'what genre do I want now?' or 'which random songs can fill up the time I am able to listen?' are the type of questions that **rolabesti** replies.
+The main motivation is to solve the scenario where some music fan, DJ, bartender, or melomaniac, with tons of mp3 files, may face: 'Considering these tons of mp3 files around, what music do I play?'.
+For instance, 'what genre would I want to listen?' and 'which random songs can fill up the available time that I have?' are the type of questions that **rolabesti** answers.

 Description
 -----------